 The value that matters most is the total market value, or the second column from the left.
 For the property below, a three-story row home in Fairmount, the market value for 2020 is $528,500.

 The city’s current property tax rate is 1.3998 percent.
-Mayor Jim Kenney’s proposed fiscal year 2020 budget does not contain any changes to the tax rate, so, assuming it remains the same, it will be used to predict next year’s tax bills.
+The fiscal year 2020 budget does not contain any changes to the tax rate, so, the same tax rate as 2019 will be used to calculate next year’s tax bills.

 Here’s a basic formula: